ss16318/SalesForecasting/README.md

 Sales were forecasted using two approahces: **ARIMA model** (AutoRegressive Integrated Moving Average) and **XGBoost model** (eXtreme Gradient Boosting)

 The challenge used a root mean squared logarithmic error (RMSLE) metric to measure performance.
-It was found that the ARIMA model performed better achieving an RMSLE of 0.44 (while the XGBoost model achieved 0.49)
+It was found that the XGBoost model performed better achieving an RMSLE of 0.43 (while the ARIMA model achieved 0.44).
+However, given the similarity in error measure, further analysis should be carried out to definitively determine the better model.

 Two types of data were used for the models: